Spring Theme and Centers for Preschoolers

 Games

 A good way to get the children moving and focused is by using games.
 There are several games you can use inside or outside the classroom.
 One of the games I find very interesting and fun is Tic Tac Toc.
 Your children will be engaged in a friendly competition that will keep their focus and entertained for a while.
 I created a FREE Spring Tic Tac Toc game for you to use.
 You just have to click on the link below.
 It is really simple to put together.
-You just have to print the pages in cardstock and laminate them.
+You just have to print the pages on cardstock and laminate them.

 Spring Tic Tac Toc Game for Preschoolers